 A spectacular trip you can do from Huaraz is to Pastoruri Glacier Lake also part of Huascarán National Park, in the Peruvian Cordillera Blanca.
 Situate at an altitude of 5000 mt, make sure you are already acclimatized before reaching this altitude, but at the same time consider that you won’t walk too much.
 I find it a great way to condition your body for a more challenging hike at a similar altitude.

-Extreme adventurers who usually love to explore on their own will be disappointed here because there is no way to go to the park on your own, unless you have your own car rental.
-No public transportation reach the park entrance.
+Extreme adventurers who usually love to explore on their own will be disappointed here because there is no way to go to the park on your own, unless you have your own

 To be honest I was happy to join a tour this time, even though I usually prefer to use public transport because we had an interesting conversation with a very knowledgeable guide.
 Among the things we discussed about, it was the global warming issue, which you can clearly see in Pastoruri Glacier.